Salisbury Court (Rose Bay)

-Salisbury Court is a heritage-listed former apartment building, residence, homestead, kitchen garden and garden and now residence at 1-7 Salisbury Road, Rose Bay in Sydney, Australia.
+Salisbury Court is a heritage-listed residence and former apartment building, homestead, kitchen garden and garden at 1–7 Salisbury Road, Rose Bay in Sydney, Australia.
 The original cottage was designed by John Verge and built from 1834 to 1915.
-It is also known as Rose Bay Lodge; Rose Bay Cottage.
+It is also known as Rose Bay Lodge and Rose Bay Cottage.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
-Rose Bay Lodge (originally known as Rose Bay Cottage) contains the oldest surviving house in the Municipality of Woollahra.
+Rose Bay Lodge (originally known as Rose Bay Cottage) is the oldest surviving house in the Municipality of Woollahra.

 History

 Rose Bay suburb

-The house stands on part of 1130 acre originally granted to Daniel Cooper Snr (1785-1853) and Solomon Levey (1794-1833), founders of the firm Cooper & Levey, by a consolidated Crown grant of 22 March 1830.
+The house stands on part of 1130 acre originally granted to Daniel Cooper Snr (1785–1853) and Solomon Levey (1794–1833), founders of the firm Cooper & Levey, by a consolidated Crown grant of 22 March 1830.
 Originally the grant comprised ten grants promised by Governor Macquarie to various persons and afterwards was acquired by Captain John Piper, who in 1826 mortgaged these portions together with his "capital...mansion house" (Henrietta Villa, on Point Piper), its coach houses, stables and other buildings built on his adjoining 190 acre grant called "Point Piper" to Cooper & Levey.

-Following Piper's bankruptcy in 1826-7 all of these lands and others passed to Cooper & Levey, who in 1830 held in this area some 1320 acre of land stretching from Woollahra to Rose Bay most of which was then virgin bushland except for the area around Henrietta Villa.
+Following Piper's bankruptcy in 1826–27 all of these lands and others passed to Cooper & Levey, who in 1830 held in this area some 1320 acre of land stretching from Woollahra to Rose Bay most of which was then virgin bushland except for the area around Henrietta Villa.
 It bounded the harbour's edge at Double Bay travelling along a line approximately where today's Ocean Street is until it reached Old South Head Road and thence by that road to a point just beyond the present day Rose Bay and thence by a line to the harbour.

 Apart from leasing the villa, Cooper & Levey did nothing to develop or improve their land.
 Levey left Sydney for London in 1826 and there in June 1829 he gave James Holt, a cousin of Daniel Cooper who had arrived in Sydney from London via Hobart Town in November 1825 with a capital of A£2,300 and had taken up a position in that firm, a limited power of attorney to deal with certain of Level's partnership assets.
 Subsequently, in June 1831 Cooper gave a similar power to Holt when he left Sydney in that year for London never to return to Australia.
 During their absence Holt acted as the firm's manager.
 In October 1833 Solomon Levey died and in the 1834 Cooper admitted into partnership Holt and Richard Roberts, the business to be conducted under the style and firm of Cooper Holt & Roberts.